 Can Steam Mops Damage Hardwood Floors?
-What Really Happens Over Time

-But hardwood floors are a different story.
+Hardwood floors, however, are a different story.

 Hardwood floors may look solid, but they’re still made of real wood — and wood reacts to its environment.